bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 #### Handling unknown ModBus data length
 For efficiency due to handling a large data packet, I use UART with IDLE LINE DETECTION for data reception.
 This allows to detect the end of transmission burst (3.5 char SILENT Interval).

-Now, from the MODBUS protocol, the maximum packet size is 255 bytes.
+Now, from the MODBUS protocol, the maximum packet size fpr PDU is 255 bytes.
-The actual data length is 252 bytes
+The actual data length is 252 bytes (- address - 2 bytes for CRC)

-[todo- confirm]

 The data is routed via MAX485 transceiver to handle TTL to RS485 conversion.
 Then my driver handles this next part which is written to parse/decode the packet:

-#### RS485 driver API
+#### RS485 hardware driver API
+This few functions handle RS485 connection to STM32.
+This functions are located in ```modbus_rtu.c``` file.

 a) Driver initialization
 I initialize MAX485 instance with the ```UART peripheral```, ```GPIO PORT ``` and the ```DE_RE pin```.